fintoc-com/cuanto-gasto/README.md

 To populate your database with initial data you can add, inside the `/db/seeds.rb` file, the code to generate **only the necessary data** to run the application.
 If you need to generate data with **development purposes**, you can customize the `lib/fake_data_loader.rb` module and then to run the `rake load_fake_data` task from your terminal.

+## Development

+For hot-reloading and fast webpacker compilation you need to run webpack's dev server along with the rails server:

+    $ ./bin/webpack-dev-server

+Running the dev server will also solve problems with the cache not refreshing between changes and provide better error messages if something fails to compile.

+For even faster in-place component refreshing (with no page reloads), you can enable Hot Module Reloading in `config/webpacker.yml`

+    development:
+      dev_server:
+        hmr: true